krsnucc21/Ubuntu-EKS/README.md

 The packer script puts ‘jq’ for json data but it installs Intel-based jq which doesn’t work when ‘/etc/eks/ bootstrap.sh’ runs.
 The bootstrap fails and can’t register this instance to a cluster.
 In addition, kubelet on Ubuntu has a cycle DNS reference problem.
 To fix this issue, we make kubelet refer to another file where doens't have a DNS server entry pointing to self.
 For more information about the cyclic reference issue, please take a look at the article found [here](https://github.com/coredns/coredns/blob/master/plugin/loop/README.md)

-Change the code lines in ‘scripts/ubuntu2004/boilerplate.sh’ as follows:
+Change the code line in ‘scripts/ubuntu2004/boilerplate.sh’ as follows:
 ```
 vi scripts/ubuntu2004/boilerplate.sh
 ---